FarukIm/laravel-booksAPI/README.md

 ## Installation

--   Before installing make sure you laravel & its' dependencies installed on your machine, visit [the official documentation](https://laravel.com/docs/11.x/installation)
+-   Before installing make sure you php & composer installed on your machine, I recommend using [herd](https://herd.laravel.com/windows)

 -   To check out this project you first need to clone the repository: